Javier Zamora: Helping Farm Workers Succeed In California

 Join us for an afternoon with Javier Zamora, organic farmer and leading voice in the organic community.
 Zamora will share his experiences, challenges, and perspectives as a local organic farmer, including how he manages his Central Coast farming operation, JSM Organics, his relationship with his employees and views on AgTech, and his ideas for strengthening relationships between UC and regional growers.

 A Q&A session will follow the talk.
 After the discussion, attendees can enjoy light refreshments and mingle time.
-All are invited to this free event.
+All are invited to this event.
 Spanish interpretation will be available.

 About the speaker: